-There is a list of drugs that are not compatible with Meridia.
+There is a list of drugs that are not compatible with Meridia medication.
 One such class is Monoamine Oxidase (MAO) that includes drugs such as phenelzine and selegiline.
-The concomitant use of Meridia with these medications has been shown to be fatal and therefore FDA suggests a gap of at least 2 weeks between discontinuation of MAO an initiation of Meridia.
+The concomitant use of Meridia with these medications has been shown to be fatal and therefore FDA suggests a gap of at least 2 weeks between discontinuation of MAO an initiation of Meridia pills.

-A series of symptoms that include excitement, hyperreflexia, confusion, anxiety, agitation, tremor, hemiballismus, shivering, emesis, ataxia and tachycardia and so on all together forms “serotonin syndrome” that results from drug interactions between selective serotonin reuptake inhibitors like Meridia and migraine therapy agents such as Imitrex and certain opioids including lithium, fentanyl, meperidine or dextromethorphan.
+A series of symptoms that include excitement, hyperreflexia, confusion, anxiety, agitation, tremor, hemiballismus, shivering, emesis, ataxia and tachycardia and so on all together forms “serotonin syndrome” that results from drug interactions between selective serotonin reuptake inhibitors like Meridia drug and migraine therapy agents such as Imitrex and certain opioids including lithium, fentanyl, meperidine or dextromethorphan.

 Apart from these medications, alcohol intake and consumption of oral contraceptive pills along with Meridia is highly discouraged.

-Also, certain decongestants, cough cold syrups, and allergy medications are also incompatible with Meridia as they raise consumer’s blood pressure, further adding on to complications.
+Also, certain decongestants, cough-cold syrups, and allergy medications are also incompatible with this medication as they raise consumer’s blood pressure, further adding on to complications.

 Therefore, the consumer should be cautious enough about the same and should inform the doctor about all the medicines he has been taking before beginning with Meridia course.

 Precautions for patients with different medical conditions

 Overweight patients with a history of medical conditions such as seizures, bleeding, gallstones, glaucoma, irregular beats, real failure and hepatic dysfunction are not treated with Meridia as it can alleviate the sufferings due to existing medical conditions or even cause them to reappear.

-Therefore, Meridia should be taken after the complete medical checkup by the physician so that risk of fetal side effects is minimized.
+Therefore, Meridia medication should be taken after the complete medical checkup by the physician so that risk of fetal side effects is minimized.

 Take away note on Meridia pill

-There is a list of precautions regarding drug interaction, side effects and physiological state of the Meridia consumer that needs to be studied and followed thoroughly after discussion with the medical practitioners.
+There is a list of precautions regarding drug interaction, side effects and physiological state of this drug consumer that needs to be studied and followed thoroughly after discussion with the medical practitioners.
 And in a case of even mild symptoms physician should be consulted as soon as possible.